paulboschert/automated-airline-checkin/README.md

 ## Who is this for
 The system is geared toward air travel customers--specifically Southwest but potentially more in the future.
 It is unique as it solves a frustrating task for many and automates the process.

-# Installation

-1. It makes a call to api.weather.gov to retreive the weather forecast.
-It displays the start time and the temperature in F.
-Then it averages the forecast temperatures.

 # Installation/Development
 1. Install dependencies